-With 2015 done and dusted, it is time to look back on all the adventures we had in our travels last year.
+With years of travel done and dusted, it is time to look back on all the adventures we had in our travels and help you find your next adventure.
 Neither of us realized how many great adventures we had gotten ourselves into so it was fun to look back and pull out our favorites to share with you.

-We visited 26 countries on 4 continents with a multitude of adventure along the way.
+We visited 100 countries on 7 continents with a multitude of adventures along the way.
 It wasn’t easy to select such a small number for this list.
-Regardless, we hope you have enjoyed following along on our adventure and more importantly, we hope that we have helped to inspire your own adventures for 2018.
+Regardless, we hope you have enjoyed following along on our adventure and more importantly, we hope that we have helped to inspire your own adventures.

 1. Celebrate New Year’s Eve on Khao San Road

 Fresh out of the gate from 2014 we partied ourselves silly on the infamous backpacker street, Khao San Road in Thailand.
 This party was of epic proportions and I can’t believe some of the stuff we saw!
 Would we do it again?
 Hell yeah, we would.

 2. Getting A Bamboo Tattoo in Thailand